|Rule No.||Rule Title|

 |Rule Text||The Political Reform Act, Government Code Sections 81000, et seq., requires state and local government agencies to adopt and promulgate Conflict of Interest Codes.
 The Fair Political Practices Commission (FPPC) has adopted a regulation, 2 California Code of Regulations Section 18730, which contains the terms of a standard Conflict of Interest Code, which can be incorporated by reference, and which may be amended by the FPPC to conform to amendments in the Political Reform Act after public notice and hearings.
 Therefore, the terms of 2 California Code of Regulations Section 18730 and any amendments to it duly adopted by the FPPC along with the attached Appendix in which officials and employees are designated and disclosure categories are set forth, are hereby incorporated by reference and constitute the Conflict of Interest Code of the California Horse Racing Board.

 Designated employees shall file statements of economic interests with the agency.
-Upon receipt of the statements of the Commissioners, the agency shall make and retain a copy and forward the original of these statements to the FPPC.
+Upon receipt of the statements of the Commissioners and the Executive Director, the agency shall make and retain a copy and forward the original of these statements to the FPPC.
 Statements for all other designated employees will be retained by the agency.

 NOTE: Authority cited: Section 87306, Government Code.
 Reference: Sections 87300-87302 and 87306, Government Code.

 1. New Article 20, rules 2000-2012, consecutive, filed 5-26-77; effective 6-25-77.

 2. Repealer of Article 20 and new Article 20, rule 2000 and appendix, filed 2-26-81; effective 3-28-81.

 3. Amendment of rule and appendix filed 6-23-93; effective 7-23-93.

 4. Amendment of appendix filed 8-19-94; effective 9-18-94.